 The CVS Acquisition of Aetna Is Completed

-Heath Insurance and Managed Care Organization Overview
+Heath Insurance and Managed Care Organization Market Sector Overview

 The CVS Health acquisition of health insurer Aetna is the reverse approach of UHC's deal with SCA.
-In January, 2017, UnitedHealthcare ( UHC ) announced it was acquiring surgical center chain Surgical Care Affiliates (SCA) for $2.3 billion.
+In January, 2017, UnitedHealth Group ( UHC ) announced it was acquiring surgical center chain Surgical Care Affiliates (SCA) for $2.3 billion.
 SCA operates over 200 surgical facilities with more than 7,500 physicians.
 The facilities conduct over 1 million procedures annually.
 This is part of UHC's ongoing initiatives to change its business model beyond being a healthcare plan to encompass being a healthcare provider organization; its Optum business unit plays a pivotal role.
-Recent investments overall include:
+Recent UnitedHealth Group and its Optum business unit include:

 - Surgical Care Associates ($2.3 billion)